-We recommend using this brown sugar brisket rub at least an hour or two before the brisket hits the smoker.
-Doing this will provide a slight sugar cure.
+Apply this brown sugar brisket rub at least 1-2 hours before it hits the smoker.
+Doing this will provide a slight sugar cure, and a delicious bark.

 What You’ll Need: